PercySS/Thesis/README.md

 # This is a repo for my thesis project

-## First Part
+## Topic

-Python tool for transfomring '.obj' files:
+Python tool for '.obj' files transformation and manipulation:

 - It does uniform scaling so objects can be fitted into destination objects and not be distorted.
 - Moves the objects in the center of the destination object so it is aligned.